MicrosoftDocs/iis-docs/iis/manage/remote-administration/remote-administration-for-iis-manager.md

 - **IPv4 Restrictions** – After remote connections are enabled, WMSVC accepts connects from any IP address.
 You may want to refuse connections from a set of known clients, or lock down connections to only a set of known clients.
 - **Acceptable for unspecified clients** – By default, WMSVC accepts both Windows credentials and IIS Manager credentials (i.e. non-Windows credentials stored in administration.config).
 You can choose to restrict this to just Windows credentials.

-To configure these settings using IIS Manager, click the server node in the tree view and open the **Management Service** feature (see [online help topics](http://technet2.microsoft.com/WindowsServer/en/Library/6946154e-defc-4050-b2ba-165afa2cc6741033.mspx) for more details).
+To configure these settings using IIS Manager, click the server node in the tree view and open the **Management Service** feature.
 This configuration is stored in the registry and can be manipulated many different ways (e.g. regedit, .reg files, WMI, etc.):

 [![](remote-administration-for-iis-manager/_static/image7.jpg)](remote-administration-for-iis-manager/_static/image5.jpg)